Health Wellness

 Mosquitoes carrying the virus can also transmit it to animals like horses and not just humans.

 As the name suggests, the West Nile virus was identified first in 1937 in the West Nile region of Uganda.
 Today, its cases are quite prominent in most parts of the United States, except Alaska and Hawaii.
-Each day, millions of mosquitos bite people all around the world.
+Millions of mosquitos bite people all around the world.
 Some are regular mosquitos, but one out of five carries the West Nile virus in India, leading to minor rashes, redness, or pain.
 In nearly 1% of cases, the West Nile virus leads to something as life-threatening as neurological infection, which affects a significant part of the brain and nerves.

-How do you get West Nile Virus?
+How Common Is West Nile Virus?

-Symptoms of West Nile Virus
+Symptoms Of West Nile Virus

 Several studies reveal that the West Nile virus does not always cause major symptoms.
 Only one out of five people experience mild symptoms during the entire course of West Nile Virus treatment.
-In extreme cases, the West Nile virus leads to serious health problems and affects the nervous system and the brain.
+In extreme cases, West Nile virus leads to serious health problems and affects the nervous system and the brain.

 This infection sometimes causes permanent or long-lasting side effects, including muscle weakness.
 At times, people can even lose their lives.
 Medical experts suggest seeking help from doctors before the condition worsens.
 One of the most prominent symptoms of the West Nile virus is flu.
 Therefore, it is also known as West Nile fever.

-Other minor symptoms of West Nile fever are as follows
+Other minor symptoms of West Nile fever are as follows -

-• Fever.
+- Fever.

-• Nausea and vomiting.
+- Nausea and vomiting.

-• Body aches or headaches.
+- Body aches or headaches.

-• Itchy rash on the back or stomach.
+- Itchy rash on the back or stomach.

-• Diarrhoea.
+- Diarrhoea.

-• Swollen lymph nodes.
+- Swollen lymph nodes.

 Less than 1% of patients infected with the West Nile virus experience other significant symptoms, which directly or indirectly affect the central nervous system.